At a Glance

 Requirements

-- Ability to travel and conduct site visits and plant walkdowns
+- Ability to travel and conduct site visits and plant walk‑downs.

-- Technical knowledge in the mechanical / structural engineering domain.
+- Technical knowledge in mechanical/structural engineering.

 - Experience with Finite Element Analysis (including Abaqus, Ansys or LS Dyna).

-- Experience with codes and standards, such as ASME III, ASME VIII, API579, BS7608, BS7910, R5/R6.
+- Experience with codes and standards such as ASME III, ASME VIII, API579, BS7608, BS7910, R5/R6.

 - Experience in a technical consultancy environment.

-- Experience of business development.
+- Experience in business development.

-- Experience of building client relationships.
+- Experience in building client relationships.

-- Experience of project management.
+- Experience in project management.

 Benefits